 For the College's academic program, especially botany, biological sciences, and environmental studies, the Arboretum is a living laboratory just a few steps from the classrooms and residence halls.
 Generations of faculty and students have used the forests, meadows and wetlands for teaching and research.

-Join one of the Arboretum's knowledgeable docents for a free guided tour the first and second Sunday of each month from May through November.
+Visitors are welcome to join one of the Arboretum's knowledgeable docents for a free guided tour the first and second Sunday of each month May through October.
 The first Sunday will be a tour of the Native Plant Collection and the second Sunday will be the Caroline Black Garden.
 Tours start at 10 a.m. and are generally 1 to 1.5 hours long.
 Advance registration are required, please email firstname.lastname@example.org by 12 noon the Friday before the tour to confirm your spot.

 Visitors to the Native Plant Collection will find a notice board and a self-guided tour brochure at the main entrance on Williams Street.
-Additional information is available at the Arboretum office in 103 Olin Science Center directly north of the main College entrance from Rt.
-32. For visitors arriving after office hours, a variety of informational brochures are available on a rack outside the office door.
+Additional information is available at the Arboretum office in Olin Science Center, room 103 directly north of the main College entrance on Route 32.
+For visitors arriving after office hours, a variety of informational brochures are available on a rack outside the office door.